 - A difficult delivery or low oxygen levels during labor

 - Indomethacin or early dexamethasone treatment

-- Is considered “high risk” and has started taking milk by mouth or feeding tube
+- Being considered as high risk and has started taking milk by mouth or feeding tube

 - Difficulty feeding

 - Feedings stay in your baby’s stomach longer than expected

 - A sudden increase in bowel movements or lack of bowel movements